 Operation Black Vote – works to ensure we have greater racial justice and equality throughout the UK.
 Their work includes voter registration, lobbying politicians, mentoring schemes and political leadership programmes.

 TheSprout.co.uk – Politics – check out our magazine section on politics to see what other young people in Cardiff are talking about when it comes to voting, democracy and Brexit.

 Shout Out UK – Youth news platform that provides young people with the tools necessary to engage in politics.

-About Your Parliament – Parliament’s Education Service for young people and schools
+Welcome to your UK Parliament – Information for young people and schools.

 There are more ways to get involved than “just” voting…